Yamaha TMAX: 2017 to 2022

 Chassis and bodywork updated.
 TMAX 530 was offered in 3 versions: standard, SX and DX.
 All versions have an electronically controlled throttle and a traction control system.
 SX and DX versions have switchable power modes; the DX version also has cruise control and an electrically adjustable windscreen as well as keyless ignition (the electronic key must be near to the bike).
 In early 2020 the 530 was discontinued and the 560 launched in its place.
 The 560 was an updated version of the 530 and complied to the latest emissions regulations.
-In 2022 Yamaha launched a new version of the 560 called the TMax Techmax with a new all colour dashboard and a full set of electronics including ABS, Traction Control, Cruise Control etc.
+In 2022, Yamaha launched a new version of the 560 called the TMAX Tech MAX, with a new all colour dashboard and a full set of electronics, including ABS, Traction Control, Cruise Control etc.